NormalReedus/cache-me-ousside/README.md

 # cache-me-ousside
-## Your favorite Least Recently Used cache microservice
+## Your favorite Least Recently Used cache
-A simple LRU cache that can be used as a reverse proxy, meaning that any request to this microservice will automatically be passed on to your specified REST API without the REST API having to change anything to accomodate the LRU cache.
+A simple LRU cache that can be used as a proxy or reverse proxy, meaning that any request to this service will automatically be passed on to your specified REST API without the REST API having to change anything to accomodate the LRU cache.

 As opposed to most LRU caches, `cache-me-ousside` allows you to specify exactly which cache entries to bust and when.
 That means that one single `POST` request will no longer clear your whole cache when it doesn't need to.